 11. They prefer high-quality dog food

 The Tibbie is a gentle, cute little dog that can make themselves at home nearly anywhere.
 Although they love having room to explore, they are perfect for any size home.
-The thing they love most is being with you, and they will do very well in any home where they can be close to their person most of the time.
+The thing these puppies love most is being with you, and they will do very well in any home where they can be close to their person most of the time.

 How Much Does a Tibetan Spaniel Cost